 - Represented Diamond Bus in bringing a Judicial Review over Manchester City Council’s use of Temporary Traffic Regulation Orders to close Deansgate in Manchester to vehicles, stating it would improve pedestrian ability to socially distance.

-BLM's transport practice, which is spread between the Manchester and Liverpool offices, has a particular focus on contentious matters.
+Clyde & Co LLP's transport practice, which is spread between the Manchester and Liverpool offices, has a particular focus on contentious matters.
 The scope of its work in this space includes personal injury cases, commercial claims, regulatory prosecutions, public inquiries, inquests, fraud cases and health and safety matters.
 The practice offers broad sector coverage, with expertise in the coach, rail, tram, air and haulage sectors.
 Ruth Graham leads the transport team.

 Other key lawyers: